Elm – Miss Elson (Year 1)

-A very warm welcome indeed to Year 1 and to the Elm Class page!
 Please do visit our class page to see what we have been learning about and of course feel free to speak to me about anything regarding your child or their learning, my door is always open.
 Also check out our Twitter page on the website to keep you updated on all things Elm!

 Following on from Reception, we will be continuing our P.E lessons

 Please ensure that your child has their P.E kit with them every Friday and could you also ensure that their name is on every item of their kit.
 Please check that your child has PE shoes and that these fit comfortably.
 Many thanks.

 Reading: Please continue to read daily with your child.
 Encourage your child to read known words without sounding them out and, when needed, to sound out words in their head then read aloud (known as ‘Fred in your head’).

 Maths: Please support your child’s maths knowledge by counting forwards and backwards to 100 from any number and count in multiples of 2, 5 and 10.
 Encourage your child in learning doubles as number facts.

 Double 1 is 2 Double 6 is 12

 Double 2 is 4 Double 7 is 14